sourcegraph/handbook/content/departments/product-engineering/engineering/enablement/index.md

 #enablement-social goes into this channel and random conversations, banter, jokes, etc., are all welcome here.

-#enablement-leadership: This channel is for the Engineering and Product Managers to discuss higher-level matters impacting the whole org.
+#enablement-staff: This channel is for the Enablement staff to discuss higher-level matters impacting the whole org.

 #### Slack acknowledgment